 line: Kids who have a disability but are getting passing grades

-can be eligible under IDEA.
+can be eligible for special education services under IDEA.

 you have a copy of Wrightslaw:

 Special Education Law, 2nd Edition, you will find that the law does not mention grades.

 The law does not say a child must fail before the school can

 evaluate to determine if the child if the child is eligible for special

 education services under the IDEA.
 According to IDEA, the child's parent

 if the principal or other administrator thinks the law says the school cannot evaluate

 until after your child receives failing grades on her report card,